niki-on-github/nixos-k3s/kubernetes/flux/namespaces/README.md

-# namespaces
+# k8s namespaces

 All my kubernetes namespaces.
-I put them in a separate folder to allow an configuration of individual cluster resources before they exists.
+I put them in a separate folder and deploy them first to allow the configuration of individual cluster resources before they exists.